 Raj Dolas is a software development veteran who has seen the evolution of programming languages.
 He has spent a lot of time in networking, risk management, and security.
 Raj spoke about a platform his team implemented in "DevSecOps: Changing the Trajectory of Cybersecurity in Federal Government."
-You can listen to the entire talk here.

 The DevSecOps Platform